dev7a/ocelot/README.md

 4.  **Package Layer:** Creates a `.zip` archive suitable for deployment as an AWS Lambda Layer.
 5.  **Publish (Optional):** Uploads the layer to specified AWS regions and records metadata.

 This approach allows for seamless integration of custom functionality while staying synchronized with upstream developments, significantly reducing maintenance efforts.
+For a detailed explanation of the overlay build process and how Ocelot integrates with the upstream repository, see [Architecture](docs/architecture.md) and [Upstream Integration](docs/upstream.md).

 ## Build and Deployment Options